Loading

 So maybe you've oversold yourself a bit in a job interview.
 Or maybe you're a dev looking to connect to MySQL to help you build your next application.
 Either way, connecting to MySQL isn't as challenging as it sounds.

 First, a refresher: MySQL is an open source relational database management system.
-It's what powers popular apps like Facebook, Twitter, and Netflix.
+It's what powers popular apps like Facebook, X, Netflix, and Airbnb.
 Every time users take an action on those sites, a data point is created—and all that data has to live somewhere.
-MySQL is a popular place for that data to live and for devs like you to build apps.
+MySQL is a popular place for that data to live and for devs to build apps.

 There are a lot of options for connecting to a database with MySQL, but some are (unnecessarily) complicated, like dbForge Studio for MySQL, so I'll focus on the more straightforward solutions and how to get started.

-In the spirit of transparency: I'm not a developer, but I did consult some dev friends and other subject matter experts as I worked my way through this process.
+In the spirit of transparency, I'm not a developer, but I did consult some dev friends and SMEs as I worked my way through this process.

 Table of contents: